The information you submit via our enquiry form is shared only with the franchise business(es) that you have selected.

 Close

-Will funding be available?
+Will funding still be available in the future?

 Richard Holden, head of franchising at Lloyds Banking Group, says: “Banks are looking to assist new franchisees looking to start up a new business, though consideration must be given to the optimum time to open the business and the economic climate at that time.